Thanks to Juan and Ryan at Dark Hall Coffee and the fine folks at The Coronado for welcoming me. I'll be back!

-I make the internet a better place.
+I make the internet a better place for humans.

 I'm saving this for the next time someone suggests creating a support/help doc instead of fixing the actual problem...

 You can find this engraved sign in the Shreve Jewelry Store elevator in San Francisco.
 It says:

 WE BEG YOUR PARDON..

 I asked the staff about it.
 They said that fixing the light would require replacing the entire panel.
 But that would trigger a building-code upgrade for the whole elevator system.
 Total cost? $80,000.

 Do you want robot taxes?
 This is how you get robot taxes.

 Didn't realize I was doing "ledgers" way back at the University of Minnesota.
 As you can see we weren't that excited writing line-of-business apps.
 Also funny how Privacy Enhanced Mail never took off.
 Pity that.